New vs. used car — calculate cost of ownership

 Want to protect your car?

-Using this calculator you can compare the cost of buying a new car vs used car.
-Factors such as depreciation, operating costs, and years of ownership are used to determine what the overall costs will likely be.
+This calculator can help compare the cost of buying a new car vs a used car.
+Factors such as depreciation, operating and maintenance costs, and years of ownership are used to determine what the overall costs might be.

 What factors will determine the results?